 Philosophy and Religious Studies

-The list of nearby schools has been selected by researching which schools offer similar programs to Whittier College.
+The list of schools below have been selected by researching which schools offer similar programs to Whittier College.

 - California State University - Los Angeles in Los Angeles, CA (10 miles away)